usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.5.
 Security Controls

-The CSP SHALL employ appropriately tailored security controls from the high baseline of security controls defined in [[SP 800-53]](#SP800-53) or equivalent industry standard and SHALL ensure that the minimum assurance requirements associated with the *high* baseline are satisfied.
+The CSP SHALL employ appropriately tailored security controls from the high baseline of security controls defined in [[SP 800-53]](#SP800-53) or an equivalent industry standard and SHALL ensure that the minimum assurance requirements associated with the *high* baseline are satisfied.

 #### 4.3.6.
 Records Retention

-CSP shall comply with their respective records retention policies in accordance with whatever laws and/or regulations apply to those entities.
+The CSP shall comply with their respective records retention policies in accordance with whatever laws and/or regulations apply to those entities.
 Otherwise, retention of records is required for ten years and 6 months.

 ### 4.4.
 Summary of Requirements